AtharKharal/Datadise_my_website/content/home/about.md

 +++
 ## Biography
 Athar Kharal is a professor of Mathematics and Analytics at the Air University, Pakistan.
 His research interests include Neural Networks, Fuzzy Logic, Decision Science and Fuzzy Topology.
-He presently leads the data initiative for Registrar CFT Office.
+He presently leads the data initiative of Air University Risalpur Campus.